 This report covers the main changes to taxes and their effect on most people.
 It is not intended to be a complete definitive guide to the budget.
 All figures are approximate.
 If you are looking for a definitive guide then you should try one of the 'Big Four' accountancy firms' websites, or the Financial Times.
 Alternatively you could try the official budget pages at HM Treasury.

-In the author's opinion there was very little in the budget of significance for clients of accountancy firms.
-Certainly there was plenty in the way of economic forecast figures, but few policy changes that need any input from taxpayers, and many of the changes had already been announced in previous budgets and manifesto commitments.
+This budget followed the Prime Minister's speech a couple of month's earlier at the pary conference where the end of austerity was heralded.
+In the author's opinion this budget didn't go quite that far, but there was certainly a relaxation.
+One again there appeared to be little in the budget of significance for clients of accountancy firms.
+There was plenty in the way of economic forecast figures, but few policy changes that need any input from taxpayers, and many of the changes had already been announced in previous budgets and manifesto commitments.

 This report does not discuss changes to fuel, tobacco or drink duty.
 There's plenty of commentary in the press without us joining in!